JockLawrie/JuliaFromScratch.jl/README.md

    Some packages are built in, such as the _Dates_ package that provides functions such as computing the number of days between 2 dates.
    The set of built-in packages is called the _standard library_, or [stdlib](https://docs.julialang.org/en/v1/stdlib/Dates/) for short.

 To start your own project, first create a folder where you'll keep your code.
-For example, `C:\\Users\username\code`
+For example, `C:\\Users\username\code`.
 Open the Julia REPL (the command line interface...Read-Evaluate-Print-Loop) and enter the following:

 ```julia
 cd("C:\\Users\\username\\code")  # Navigate to where you keep your code